MicrosoftDocs/windows-dev-docs/hub/apps/package-and-deploy/index.md

 ### Packaged apps

-If you build an app that uses the [Windows App SDK](../windows-app-sdk/index.md) (either a [WinUI 3 app](../winui/winui3/create-your-first-winui3-app.md) or a different type of app that [uses the Windows App SDK NuGet package](../windows-app-sdk/use-windows-app-sdk-in-existing-project.md)), you can package and deploy your app using MSIX.
+If you build an app that uses the [Windows App SDK](../windows-app-sdk/index.md) (either [Create your first WinUI 3 project](../winui/winui3/create-your-first-winui3-app.md) or a different type of app that [uses the Windows App SDK NuGet package](../windows-app-sdk/use-windows-app-sdk-in-existing-project.md)), you can package and deploy your app using MSIX.

 For instructions on how to deploy the Windows App SDK runtime with your packaged app, see these articles: